 In this blog, we will lead you through a few of the steps you can make towards finding the correct size of the ductwork for your residential building, before passing the project off to an HVAC professional.

-Ductwork for Residential Projects
+How to Size Ductwork for Residential Projects

-The first thing you will need to do is measure the square footage of your home.
+Before you size ductwork, the first thing you will need to do is measure the square footage of your home.
 Measure the length and width of each room and multiply them together.
 Add all of the rooms together to get the total for the house.
 Jot down this information, as you will need it later.

 Next, you can work a bit with the CFM – cubic feet per minute – of each room.
 The CFM of a room measures the airflow needed to correctly maintain the temperature in a room.
 To calculate the CFM of a room, you will have to know the size, in tons, of your HVAC unit.
 All HVAC units are measured in tons, and so this number should not be too difficult to find.
 Once you have this number, multiply it by 400, and then divide this result by the total square footage of the home.
 The result of this total calculation will give you the CFM number for that room.